-Where window openings are formed less than 900mm from finished floor level and no permanent guarding is provided, with the glass required to act as the barrier and provide containment to persons falling against it, the glass shall be designed in accordance with the requirements of BS 6180.
-The Designer shall determine the potential impact energy by establishing the perpendicular unhindered distance that could be travelled prior to impact.
+If window openings are formed less than 900mm from the finished floor level, and there is no permanent guarding provided, and the glass is required to act as the barrier and provide containment to persons falling against it; the glass needs to be designed in accordance with the requirements of BS 6180.
+The designer shall determine the potential impact energy by establishing the perpendicular unhindered distance that could be travelled prior to impact.

-In the absence of an assessment by a suitably qualified person, any glass that is required to provide containment will be designed to meet BS EN 12600 Class 1(C)1.
+In the absence of an assessment by a suitably qualified person, any glass which is required to provide containment must meet with BS EN 12600 Class 1(C)1.